Artist Statement

 My Approach

-My solo work on paper and mixed media assemblage aligns with neo-surrealism, exploring the symbology and meaning that resides in liminal spaces: between life and death, truth and cognitive dissonance, reality, dreams, and further dimensions.
+My solo work on paper and mixed media assemblage aligns with neo-surrealism, exploring the symbology and meaning that resides in the third state.

-I utilize ink, colored-pencils, acrylic markers, water-soluble and oil pastels on a variety of acid-free, archival paper.
+I utilize pigment and dye-based inks, colored-pencils, metallic markers, water-soluble and oil pastels on a variety of acid-free, archival paper.

 My collaborative, textile work with Erin Shapiro DiManno incorporates a variety of fabrics and cultural ephemera, to construct work reimagining national and religious symbols.
 We wish to honor what’s been lost with hope towards authentic healing and evolution.